RUBIAC statement on occupational cancers

 - It is known that in the past workers in the UK rubber industry suffered from a higher incidence of bladder cancer than the male population in general.
 The cause of these tu-mours was identified in 1949 as ßeta naphthylamine, present as a contaminant in one of the chemicals used in rubber compounding called Nonox S. As soon as the discovery was made all use of Nonox S and similar contaminated antioxidants was immediately stopped.

-- Epidemiological studies carried out by the HSE and Birmingham University (in asso-ciation with the British Tyre Manufacturers Association (BTMA) (Create LINK to website where study is posted) (formerly the British Rubber Manufacturers Association) eventually demonstrated that the increased number of bladder tumours disappeared after the removal of the contaminated chemicals in 1949.
+- Epidemiological studies carried out by the HSE and Birmingham University (in asso-ciation with the British Tyre Manufacturers Association (BTMA) (formerly the British Rubber Manufacturers Association) eventually demonstrated that the increased number of bladder tumours disappeared after the removal of the contaminated chemicals in 1949.

 - Unfortunately, however, these studies also reported that there were slightly more stomach and lung cancers occurring in rubber workers who were employed in the industry between 1945 and 1976 than would normally be expected in the general UK population.
 The stomach cancers appeared to be related to rubber dust exposure and the lung cancers to vulcanising fume exposure.